Get A Style Uniform, Like Asap

-Before you go thinking a style uniform is going to make your wardrobe boring af, let’s clear one thing up: a uniform is the smartest thing you can do for your closet.
+Before you go thinking a style uniform is going to make your wardrobe boring af, let’s clear one thing up: a uniform is one of the smartest things you can do for your closet.
 We get it: you want your style to come off as effortless, but still chic and pulled-together at the same time.
 It’s that off-duty, Kendall Jenner, didn’t-try-hard-at-all-but-slaying vibe that you want to channel.
 The answer?
-You just need to have a good amount of easy and reliable pieces that you know you can pull straight from your closet and they just work — with no extra tugging, tucking, rolling, pinning…nothing.
+You just need to have a good amount of easy and reliable pieces that you know you can pull straight from your closet and they just work – with no extra tugging, tucking, rolling, pinning…nothing.

 That’s why you need a style uniform, a collection of essential items that you need in your life, fall-safe pieces you can always go back to, no matter what day of the week or what the weather is like, because they work; they give you comfort without compromise.
 When something really suits you it shows off a certain confidence — you know who you are and what you want and you’re prepared to get it.
 It comes across as effortless and innately stylish.
-Case in point: read on.

 Our personal uniform